DoubangoTelecom/idoubs/Building_iDoubs_v2_x.md

 ## Checking out the source code ##

-To build the source code you will need: xcode 3.x or later, iOS SDK 4.x or later and svn tools.<br />
+To build the source code you will need: xcode 3.x or later, iOS SDK 4.x or later and git tools.<br />

   * open new Terminal (Applications => Utilities => Terminal)